JustinFarris/seevee/README.md

 ### IT Manager at WiQuest Communications, Inc.
 > March 2005 - December 2009 (4.83 years)

-Responsible for all IT systems including compute farms, PBX servers, internet, intranet, and email/ collaboration servers.
+Responsible for all IT systems and team-members including compute farms, PBX servers, internet, intranet, and email/ collaboration servers.

 ### Co-op Engineer at Alcatel-Lucent